 The puppets, minibeast figures and story stones always get used lots in our home.
 Floss is very much into small world play and using props with stories so these sort of resources are ideal.

-We use homemade playdough and dye with Tiny Land wood stains to make different characters and use alongside some of our wooden treasures.
+We use homemade playdough to make different characters and use alongside some of our wooden treasures.
 This is a lovely activity when exploring minibeasts as it requires careful observation of either creatures in real life or books to be able to choose colours and add features to your models.
 We have bees and ladybirds, but you could easily try beetles, spiders, caterpillars, butterflies etc. A great fine motor activity for control and strength too!

 Once we’ve headed out into nature to observe first hand our next favourite thing is to get creative in lots of different ways.
 This year we enjoyed learning more about bees and looked at the products they make and ways that we can use the products.
 Here’s a blog post on how we used these beeswax resources.
 You could also have an afternoon tea with local honey and homemade bread.

 Into the Wild